1208kelly/user_centric_frontend_milestone_project_rk/README.md

 ### Acknowledgements

-* I received inspiration for this project from https://www.jessica-caldwell.com/ and also https://www.webfx.com/blog/web-design/minimalist-portfolio-website/
+* I received inspiration for this project from [Jessica Caldwell](https://www.jessica-caldwell.com/) and also [webfx](https://www.webfx.com/blog/web-design/minimalist-portfolio-website/) and [codrops](https://tympanus.net/codrops/)